Dog Walking Policies Every Professional Needs

 Having a minimum visit policy can be controversial, especially when it comes to clients with doggy doors and cats.
 Including a clear policy statement in your service agreement can prevent you from having to deal with a pissed off customer down the road.
 I have been involved in a number of contentious discussions about our minimum visit policy.
 Some people accept it, and some don’t.
 The thing you want to avoid is having this come up right before a customer is leaving town.

 Posting cute, fun pictures of peoples pets is a great way to advertise your business and show potential clients the work you do.
 However, privacy is a big concern for people.
 Assuming everyone is okay with their pet, and potentially their home, being posted on the internet is a mistake.
-In your service agreement, you’ll probably want to include who is authorized to post pictures, and what content is and is not posted.
+Your dog walking policies should include who is authorized to post pictures, and what content is and is not posted.
 For my company, we state that a manager reviews every picture.
 We don’t post pictures that can be used to identify the location of a client’s home.
 We also don’t post details about their work schedule or that they are traveling.